ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 If you're not sure where to start contributing, here are some ideas:

   - Review and test [existing PRs](https://github.com/ClassicPress/ClassicPress/pulls), especially looking at how well they fit the criteria described above.
+We need to be thorough and careful with any changes we make, and the more eyes we can get on our PRs the better.
   - Bugfixes, you can find a list of known bugs on our [issues page](https://github.com/ClassicPress/ClassicPress/issues).
   - Issues with the [`help wanted`](https://github.com/ClassicPress/ClassicPress/labels/help%20wanted) or [`good first issue`](https://github.com/ClassicPress/ClassicPress/labels/good%20first%20issue) labels.
   - [Planned](https://petitions.classicpress.net/?view=planned) or [most wanted](https://petitions.classicpress.net/?view=most-wanted) feature requests from our petitions site.